benmoran56/esper/README.rst

 Querying Specific Components
 ----------------------------
-If you have an Engity ID and wish to query one specific, or ALL Components that are assigned to it, the following methods are available:
+If you have an Entity ID and wish to query one specific, or ALL Components that are assigned to it, the following methods are available:

 * World.component_for_entity